Picasso Museum – Barcelona, Spain

 Common Complaints

-• Focuses mostly on early works, not his famous later pieces
+• Focuses mainly on early works, not his famous later pieces

 • Timed entry can feel strict